-In case you hadn’t heard, customers today can purchase their morning coffee with an iPhone, GPS apps have replaced Melways and new discoveries are made simply by saying – “Ok Google”.
+In case you hadn’t heard, customers today can purchase their morning coffee with an iPhone, GPS apps have replaced Melways and new discoveries are made simply by uttering the words “Ok Google”.

-Companies ahead of the pack are focused on delivering digital or omni-channel experiences that allow their customers to choose how they want to interact with them.
-This requires business people to understand technology, and how to work with the people who build it.
+Nowadays, companies ahead of the pack2 are focused on delivering digital or omni-channel experiences that allow their customers to choose how they want to interact with them.
+This requires all parts of the business to understand technology, and how to work with the people who build it.

 DevOps emerged as a way of solving this problem.
 In its simplest form, it’s an approach that sees development and operational teams brought together, so that the same people who develop code also maintain it, with the aim of improving collaboration and automation.